Steam Client Downgrades & Survival Kit

 Solution: Simply follow the procedure under section Extras, Keeping the client offline forever.
 Whether the account is currently logged in or not, as long as it has been logged in to once, editing loginusers.vdf is sufficient to log in offline.

-Steam install deleted/corrupted
+Scenario: Steam install deleted/corrupted

 Note: For the helper device, if Steam is already being used, make a backup of Steam and wipe it, then restore afterwards.